mgc93/mgc93.github.io/_projects/6_project.md

 More attention on an object increases the probability of it being chosen.

 The group was more influenced by attention for their food choices compared to the art choices.

+## 🌟 Outcomes

+---

+**Student evaluations**

+### Day 2

+**What did you learn today?**

+> We learned how to code with R.
+>

+### Day 3

+**What did you learn today?**

+> I learned more about the applications of programming on psychology.
+>

+> A lot about mri scanning and eye tracking.
+Learned a little bit about how to code for eye tracking data.
+>

+> I learned how an eye tracking machine and MRI works.
+>

+> I learned how to plot histograms in r and some of the science behind MRIs.
+>

+> I learned all about brain imaging and monitoring via tools such as MRIs and eye tracking, which are powered through computing.
+>

+> How a normal video camera can be used to create an eye tracking device.
+>

+> Computational applications of science
+>

+**Who helped you out today and how?**

+> Miruna helped me out by guiding me on the right path to answer a plotting question.
+She helped me think about it in terms of loops and vectors so that they could later be plotted.
+>

+**What did you like the best about today’s activities?**

+> I liked doing the eye tracking for our project and leaning about how it works.
+>

+> I liked the eye tracker activity the best.
+>

+> The fieldtrip to the psych building
+>

+> I really enjoyed the MRI portion of the tour as I got to see real images of the brain which fascinated me very much.
+>

+**Comments about the field trip**

+> I didn't realize how hard it is for researchers get good MRI data and how many people are involved in the process of running the actual experiment.
+>

+> It was great because I learned about interests I did not realize I had.
+>

+### Day 4

+**What did you learn today?**

+> I learned more about modeling data using R.
+>

+> I learned how to use chi-square to do goodness of fit
+>

+> How hard it is to make a main function actually work.
+>

+> We learned how to parallel process with R.
+>

+### Day 5

+**What did you learn today?**

+> I learned how to do a t test in r.
+>

+> break up program into multiple functions
+>

+> We learned how to use linear regressions with R.
+>

+### Day 6

+**What did you learn today?**

+> Learned how to create animations in r
+>

+> I learned how to animate data.
+>

+> Miruna helped us learn to code.
+>

+### Day 7

+**What did you learn today?**

+> I learned about proper formatting for presentations
+>

+> how to give a good presentation
+>

+> I liked the running through presentations and receiving advice.
+>

+**Final comments**

+> Choice Group I think that the group leader helped a lot and made it very clear what we would learn and what the topic was like.
+However, it was a little confusing on what we would put onto the slides and where the code we did could be useful, but we eventually figured it out.
+>

+> Choice - Miruna and Professor Ian were both very helpful in teaching psychology, R, and proper presentational techniques.
+Learning R was fast but got better with more practice.
+>

+**How do you think SI has impacted your future educational and career choices?**

+> It taught me about research fields I never knew I was interested in.
+>

+> I learned more about computer science and the applications or super computing.
+I also learned more about presenting and acquired more presentation skills.
+>

+> Showed me how computer science can be involved with other career paths and I would like to have a mix of computational science and some other STEM field.
+>